Residence Life Handbook

 • Residents will be held fully responsible for the conduct of their guest(s).

-Residents found in violation of any visitation guidelines may face judiciary actions which could include losing visitation privileges and/or eviction from Student Housing.
+Residents found in violation of any visitation guidelines may face judiciary actions which could include losing visitation privileges and/or dismissal from Student Housing.

 Group Gatherings in Public Spaces